What Does a Preschool Teacher Do?

 Meredith Lipman, preschool teacher ambassador, plays with students Amber and Robbie

-Being a Preschool Teacher
+Being a preschool teacher

 Meredith Lipman was always toying with the idea of becoming a teacher — she just wasn't sure how.
 But after she got a degree in American Sign Language (ASL)-English Interpreting, her path became clear.